MicrosoftDocs/power-automate-docs/articles/get-started-approvals.md

 Here's what you need to get started with approvals

-- Permissions to create a project oakdale database.
+- Permissions to create a Common Data Service database.
 - A license to create flows.

-## Permissions to create a project oakdale database
+## Permissions to create a Common Data Service database

-Approvals are created and stored in a project oakdale database.
+Approvals are created and stored in Common Data Service.
 Initially, when you use the approvals connector in a flow that’s located in a non-default environment, the system automatically provisions a database in the background.
 For this step to succeed, the user who runs the first approval flow must have an administrator role in the environment.
 Users other than the administrator who attempt to run the first flow in a non-default environment receive an error.

 It can take a few minutes for the database provisioning to complete, and you’ll notice this delay the first time that you run the flow.
 Subsequently, other users who create approval flows do not need any elevated permissions in the environment.